 For the tenant, their mindset is aimed at evenly on how they would carry and transform this space into an enthralling new business- not on disassembling it years down the track.

-But in the interest of both parties, it is worthwhile to ensure that they agree on the end of the lease, make good arrangements upfront.
-Then proceed with the document and photograph the premises to minimise any disagreements and expense when it comes to moving.
+But in the interest of both parties, it is worthwhile to ensure that they agree on the end of the lease, and make good arrangements upfront.
+Then proceed with the document and photograph the premises to minimise any disagreements and expenses when it comes to moving.